In a city with a staggeringly high eviction rate, landlord-tenant court is one of the busiest corners of Philadelphia's municipal judiciary.

 To get to the court, walk into the lobby of the century-old Widener Building at 13th and Chestnut, past the interior windows displaying the white-tablecloth dining at Fratelli's Italian Bistro, to the battery of elevators.
 Then head up to the sixth floor.

 There are no windows in the drab entrance to landlord-tenant court, which bears the hallmark fluorescent lighting and stained carpeting of municipal bureaucracies everywhere.
-Bored-looking police officers watch over the metal detectors separated from the public by a small barrier studded with signs exhorting visitors, “PLEASE READ Under NO circumstances are BEDBUGS or ANY BUGS permitted in this building as evidence!!!”
+Bored-looking police officers watch over the metal detectors, which are separated from the public by a small barrier studded with signs exhorting visitors, “PLEASE READ Under NO circumstances are BEDBUGS or ANY BUGS permitted in this building as evidence!!!”

 The humble setting belies the importance of the proceedings.
 If a tenant ends up with an eviction on their record, their rental choices are narrowed, often relegating them to poorer neighborhoods.
 That’s bad for renters and for the city, too.
 The persistent churn created by an eviction rate of this level destabilizes poor neighborhoods and breaks apart social networks.
 Social scientists who study the phenomenon believe violence and despair are the result.